 Open Dolphin or another file browser and connect to the server via sftp.
 Change my local IP address for yours. sftp://[email protected]

-I’d recommend checking out this article from PLEX that will show you how to name your file to help PLEX organize the meta data of your media files.
+I recommend checking out this article from PLEX, which will show you how to name your file to help PLEX organize the meta data of your media files.

 File Naming Tips: Installation | Plex Support